 "We're the best defense since the '85 Bears," Seattle defensive end Michael Bennett answered.

-The 2000 Ravens and some of the best Buccaneers defenses would argue that of course, but how about this argument: No defense in the history of the NFL had a better single game performance than the Seahawks did on Sunday night.
+The 2000 Ravens and some of the best Buccaneers defenses would argue that of course, but how about this argument: No defense in the history of the NFL had a better game than the Seahawks did on Sunday night.

 This wasn't Tony Eason or Kerry Collins that the Seahawks took apart.
 They made the great Peyton Manning, the NFL's only five-time MVP, look like those guys though.